Judiciary of California: Public defenders

 The county public defender acts as defense counsel for indigent defendants.

 Probation officers

 Each county has the offices of probation officer, assistant probation officer, and deputy probation officer.
 Probation officers in each county appointed by the judge of the juvenile court upon nomination by the juvenile justice commission or regional juvenile justice commission of such county.
 Probation officers may be removed by the judge of the juvenile court for good cause shown or in his discretion with the written approval of a majority of the members of the juvenile justice commission.

 Clerks

 The court clerks are responsible for clerical courtroom activities, interacting with the attorneys and the public, administering oaths, assisting with the impaneling juries, and are responsible for the inventory and safe-keeping of the exhibits.

 Bailiffs

-The functions of the bailiff are usually carried out by the county sheriff under contract, but Shasta County, Trinity County and San Benito County still maintain a separate marshal.
+The functions of the bailiff are usually carried out by the county sheriff under contract, but Shasta County, and Trinity County still maintain a separate marshal.